Notice of Annual General Meeting in Sectra AB (publ)

 For shareholders who choose to vote by post, a submitted postal vote is deemed to be a notification for the meeting.

 In order to submit a postal vote, the shareholders shall use a particular form.
-A link to the form for postal voting is available on the company’s website, https://investor.sectra.com/agm2022 and will be sent to shareholders at their request.
+The form is available on the company’s website, https://investor.sectra.com/agm2023 and will be sent to shareholders at their request.
 A completed and signed form shall be sent:

 by post to Sectra AB (publ), c/o Euroclear AB, “Annual General Meeting”, Box 191, 101 23 Stockholm, Sweden or